Best Tips To Growing Herbs In Containers

 It should already be light enough if it's a decent container planting mix.
 Pots already dry up rapidly, and most herbs require a consistent supply of accessible water, especially when planted in a planter rather than in the ground.

-You can cover the drainage hole with mesh or a curved piece of a broken pot to keep soil and roots from clogging it.
+You can cover the drainage hole with mesh or a curved piece of broken pottery to prevent soil and roots from clogging it.

 Keep a few curved pieces of broken pots on hand to cover drain holes and prevent roots from clogging.
 Use the same potting soil instead of adding pebbles or rocks to the bottom for drainage.